underscoreio/essential-slick/outline.md

 # Essential Slick

+- The things you wish you knew before you started using Slick
+- We want to get developers up and running with Slick.
+- We want them to structure their applications the way you do in reality.
+- We want them to see the features they'll need to use programming our way of programming.
+- In part based on our experiences with clients.
+- Not comprehensive; defer to the Slick Reference documentation.

-## 1. Introduction
+## Introduction

 - About this text, prerequisites, versions etc.
 - Conventions etc

-## 2. The Basics
+## The Basics

-_Objectives: get readers a working environment where they can try things out, and set scene for examples later in text_
+_Objectives: get readers a working environment where they can try things out.
+Touch on all the concepts, indicate we'll look at them later, but not hide anything.
+Show one way of working for this chapter, indicating there are other ways._

 - High-level orientation (short)
   - not an ORM
   - basic concepts

 - Introducing an example
-  - a RDBMS (it'll be postgres)
+  - a RDBMS
   - sbt
-  - table
-  - inserting data
+  - key concepts
   - simple queries

 - Exercises

+## Manipulating Data

+- Insert

+- Update

+- Delete

+- Exercises

-## 3. Data modeling
+## Data modeling

 _Objectives: (a) provide the right way to work with data in slick; (b)  introducing more query examples (update and delete)_

+- Application Structure
+  - traits and driver imports

 - Rows
   - Case classes, tuples, HLists

 - Tables
   - Null columns
   - Row and column control (autoinc etc)
   - Primary keys & value classes

 - Custom types & mapping

-- Example using date and time?

-- Virtual columns and server-side casts here?
+  - Enumerations
+  - Arbitrary classes?

 - Exercises

-## 4. Joins [and queries?]
+## Joins [and queries?]

 _Objective Show how joins can be established and general querying magic.
 Lots of pictures in this chapter._

 - implicit v explicit
 - one to one